brentp/mosdepth/README.md

 plt.plot(xs, ys)
 ```

-Using something like that, we can plot the distribution from then
+Using something like that expanded for use on multiple samples, we can
-entire genome.
-Below we show this for samples with ~60X coverage:
+plot the distribution from the entire genome.
+Below we show this for samples
+with ~60X coverage:

 ![WGS Example](https://user-images.githubusercontent.com/1739/29646192-2a2a6126-883f-11e7-91ab-049295eb3531.png "WGS Example")

-We can also run `mosdetph` Y chromosome (--chrom Y) to verify that males and females track separately.
-Below, we that see
+We can also run `mosdepth` on just the Y chromosome (--chrom Y) to verify that males and females
-female samples cluster along the axes while male samples have close to 30X coverage for almost
+track separately.
+Below, we that see female samples cluster along the axes while male samples have
-40% of the genome.
+close to 30X coverage for almost 40% of the genome.

 ![Y Example](https://user-images.githubusercontent.com/1739/29646191-2a246564-883f-11e7-951a-aa68d7a1a6ed.png "Y Example")